Pakistan endorses citizen-centered national security policy - ExBulletin

 Pakistan endorses citizen-centered national security policy

-Islamabad: Pakistan’s Supreme Security Panel on Monday approved its national security policy for 2022-2026, placing “economic security at the heart” of the first such document to ensure a “citizen-centered approach to security”.
+Pakistan’s Supreme Security Panel on Monday approved its national security policy for 2022-2026, placing economic security at the heart of the first such document to ensure a citizen-centered approach to security.

-The policy was presented and approved at the 36th meeting of the National Security Committee (NSC), chaired by Prime Minister Imran Khan and in the presence of the Chairman of the Joint Chiefs of Staff Committee and all heads of services .
+The policy was presented and approved at the 36th meeting of the National Security Committee (NSC), chaired by Prime Minister Imran Khan and in the presence of the President, the Joint Chiefs of Staff Committee and all the Chiefs of Staff. services.

 Prime Minister Khan, on this occasion, stressed that Pakistan’s security relies on the security of its citizens, confident that Pakistan is well prepared to face any internal and external threats.

-Calling the formulation and approval of the NSP a historic moment, the Prime Minister noted that policy should guide all organs of government to ensure that their efforts are synchronized with the general direction of the NSP.
+Calling the formulation and approval of NHPs a historic moment, Khan noted that policy should guide all branches of government to ensure their efforts are in sync with the overall direction of the NHP.

 He instructed the National Security Advisor to present a monthly implementation progress report to the NSC.